raspberrypilearning/flappy-astronaut/worksheet.md

 		sleep(2)
 ```

-1. Then call it as a threaded funtion.
+1. Then call it as a threaded function.

 ```python
 columns = Thread(target=draw_columns)